last update 20 March 2013

 This grave in St Marys Parish Church, Barnard Castle, contains Joseph's 3 wives, several infants and quite probably Joseph - how did the logistics of all that work?

-There is more, but trowelling from a height is not as easy as it looks - someone needs to go back with a spade!
+There is more, but trowelling from a height is not as easy as it looks - someone needs to go back with a sexton's spade!

 Sacred